s1sun/Coding_Challenge/README.md

 2. The header section contains 512 bytes.
 3. The body section contains 1160430 bytes, beginning with "HH".
 The "HH" bytes repeat 12345 times.
 4. Parsing the header revealed 5 values: 20, 190, 400, 10, and 12345.
-   * 20 represents the factor;
+   * 20 represents the factor.
-   * 190 represents the start of wavelengths;
+   * 190 represents the start of wavelengths.
-   * 400 represents the end of wavelengths;
+   * 400 represents the end of wavelengths.
-   * 10 represents the increment for next wavelength;
+   * 10 represents the increment for next wavelength.
-   * 12345 represents the data length
+   * 12345 represents the data length.
+5. In body section, there are 12345 segments, each beginning with the bytes b'HH' and containing 94 bytes.

 The detailed information for the raw data listed in the table below:
 | Name                    | offset      | Byte order       | Format   |